There are a several reasons why roads have become increasingly congested, including the following.

 - The charge is regressive in its impact, which means the poor pay proportionately more of their income on the charge than the rich.

 - Many businesses have suffered as people stop shopping in London.

 Despite the criticisms, there were plans to extend the charge zone, but in 2008, the Mayor of London decided to abolish the western extension of the charge zone.
 In addition, plans for a congestion zone in Manchester were shelved after local residents voted against it.

 Congestion charging, perversity and moral hazard

 One problem with schemes to alter people’s behaviour to achieve desired outcomes is that the reverse can happen, and people behave perversely.

-As the costs of driving in London have increased, the illegal dumping of cars has also increased.
+- As the costs of driving in London (and other cities) have increased, the illegal dumping of cars has also increased.